How and Where to Place a Student in 1stStep/CTT

 to determine if this is the right level for your student,

-survive such a maneuver well.
-Each level is constructed to
+maneuver well.
+Each level is constructed to help prepare

 Connect The Thoughts